Task Center

 • Phase 1 needed a queue operators would adopt—not Jira parity

-Research mapped how tasks entered the business, how teams coordinated, and where Exchange could enforce rules without breaking throughput.
+Research mapped how tasks entered the business, how teams coordinated under load, and where Exchange could enforce workflow rules without breaking throughput—grounding every Phase 1 decision in observed ops behavior.

 Methods